2004, 2007 and new laboratory building in 2009

-Its focuses include genetic engineering, formulation, downstream processing to fill and finish in state-of-the-art application systems, as well as worldwide registration and marketing of biopharmaceuticals.
+The firm focuses on areas such as genetic engineering, formulation, downstream processing and fill and finish in state-of-the-art application systems, as well as worldwide registration and marketing of biopharmaceuticals.

 Biotechnological production facilities

+Prior to the expansion, Boehringer Ingelheim was operating six 15,000l fermenters at the Biberach plant.
 The expansion included a new production plant with an additional six fermenters of the same capacity as those already in place.
-The plant was already the largest production plant in Europe for medicinal products manufactured from cell cultures.

 Around €125m of the total investment was financed with a loan from the European Investment Bank.